Christianshavn – Historic Gem in Copenhagen

 Another bridge that links central Copenhagen to Christianshavn, Lille Langebro, is a winding pedestrian bridge featuring a beautiful architectural design.

-Today, Christianshavn has besides its houseboats, traditional houses along the Overgaden Oven Vandet and Overgaden Neden Vandet, and authentic feel also upscale apartments in the former warehouses, as well as cutting-edge new architecture.
-Among the heritage buildings are the Danish Sugar Factories which were established in 1872 and still stand with the beautiful, original gable.
+Today, Christianshavn has, besides its houseboats, traditional houses along the Overgaden Oven Vandet and Overgaden Neden Vandet, and authentic feel, also upscale apartments in the former warehouses, as well as cutting-edge new architecture.
+Among the heritage buildings are the Danish Sugar Factories, established in 1872 and still stand with the beautiful, original gable.

 Other cultural buildings include the North Atlantic House in Strandgade, the Ministry of Foreign Affairs, and the Christian Church.
-Also, a number of Danish companies have their headquarters at Christianshavn.
+Also, several Danish companies have their headquarters at Christianshavn.

 Christiansbro is a local neighbourhood with residential houses on the grounds of the former Burmeister & Wain Shipyard.

-The spectacular Church of our Saviour with a twisted golden spire was built in the 1680s by King Christian V. His monogram can be seen inside the baroque church which is now a national treasure.
+The spectacular Church of our Saviour with a twisted golden spire was built in the 1680s by King Christian V. His monogram is inside the baroque church, now a national treasure.
 One can climb the 400 steps to reach the top of the tower that is part of the skyline in this part of Copenhagen.

 Read next: 9 Coolest Parks in Copenhagen and 9 Paris Cupolas and Unique Art Nouveau Architecture